 Natalie Warne is an Activist and TED Speaker

 This work has lead Natalie to work as a millennial expert, training leadership teams around the world on how to best engage, empower, and activate young people.
 Natalie created an Activism Training Program designed to activate and equip individuals of all ages and across all industries with the knowledge and tools needed to build momentum towards lasting change in their communities, society and the world.
-Her message on social justice, race and equality for all is both riveting and inspiring and is influenced by her childhood growing up in the inner-city of Chicago surrounded by a family of activists who worked tirelessly towards social change in their community.
+Her message on social justice, race and equality for all is riveting,inspiring, and is influenced by her childhood where she grew up in the inner-city of Chicago surrounded by a family of activists who have dedicated their lives towards bringing social change to their community.
 Natalie is currently based in Los Angeles.